Skip to content

 New York City At Christmas 3

 Radio City’s Christmas Spectacular is one of the most popular events in New York City during the festive period.
-The event which stars the Rockettes has been an annual tradition since 1933, offering those in attendance tap dancers, a flying Santa Claus and fabulous dance routines and performances by the Rockettes.
+The event, which stars the Rockettes, has been an annual tradition since 1933.
+It offers those in attendance tap dancers, a flying Santa Claus, and fabulous dance routines and performances by the Rockettes.

-Taking place at the Radio City Music Hall at Rockefeller Center, the event lasts around an hour and 30 minutes and is sure to get visitors into the Christmas spirit!
+The event, which lasts around an hour and 30 minutes and takes place at Radio City Music Hall at Rockefeller Center, is sure to get visitors into the Christmas spirit!

-The Nutcracker performance, which has been around since 1954, is performed by the New York City Ballet company and American Ballet School students.
-Those in attendance can expect to be wowed by the giant Christmas Tree which grows in front of their eyes throughout the performance as well as a dramatic blizzard, reminding the audience that Christmas time is truly upon us.
+The Nutcracker, performed by the New York City Ballet company and American Ballet School students, has been around since 1954.
+Those in attendance can expect to be wowed by the giant Christmas Tree that grows in front of their eyes throughout the performance, as well as a dramatic blizzard that reminds the audience that Christmas time is truly upon us.

 Charles Dickens: A Christmas Carol

-There are a few variations of the show that visitors can enjoy, including the lavish broadway version, lasting 95 minutes which receives rave reviews every year.
-The family favourite is recommended for children aged 8 and upwards, as to not scare the little ones!
+Visitors can enjoy a few variations of the show, including the lavish Broadway version, lasting 95 minutes, which receives rave reviews every year.
+The family favourite is recommended for children aged 8 and upwards, as it does not scare the little ones!

 Elf The Musical